Staphylococcus/brain-from-brane/docs/glossary.md

 ## Organizational Information
 Patterns and structures formed by fundamental information that give rise to complexity and functional organization in systems.

+## Outward Stabilization Propensity <a name="outward-stabilization-propensity"></a>
+A fundamental scale-invariant principle whereby self-stabilizing patterns exhibit a tendency to extend their stability outward to their environment.
+When a pattern achieves internal stability—whether through quantum mechanical ground states, thermodynamic equilibria, biological homeostasis, or informational consistency—it tends to create zones of increased order and predictability in the surrounding medium through active pattern propagation.
+This principle operates through four primary mechanisms: [boundary stabilization](#boundary-stabilization), [template effects](#template-effects), [information crystallization](#information-crystallization), and [cascading order](#cascading-order).
+See [Pattern Stability and Outward Stabilization](01-pattern-realism/1-pattern-realism.md#pattern-stability-and-outward-stabilization).

 ## Parasitic Frameworks <a name="parasitic-frameworks"></a>
 Ethical systems that exploit moral sentiments for destructive ends, extracting resources from adherents while providing little benefit to individual flourishing or social cooperation.
 Distinguished from mutualistic frameworks that promote both individual and community welfare.

+## Pattern Persistence Over Material Permanence <a name="pattern-persistence-over-material-permanence"></a>
+A fundamental principle spanning both physical and informational organization whereby organized systems maintain their structural integrity while individual substrate elements undergo continuous replacement.
+Just as crystal lattices maintain structural coherence while atoms exchange through diffusion and recrystallization, information systems preserve their organizational patterns while substrate elements (neurons, personnel, hardware components) are continuously replaced.
+This principle demonstrates that pattern stability operates independently of material permanence across scales from quantum systems to complex organizations.

 ## Pattern Realism
 A philosophical perspective that treats matter/energy and information as complementary patterns for understanding the universe.
 It emphasizes that both physical and informational descriptions are valid lenses on reality.